-The BSA is a law against money laundering in the US.
-It entails US financial institutions to cooperate with the government to prevent financial crimes.
+The BSA is a law against money laundering in the U.S. It requires U.S. financial institutions to cooperate with the government to prevent financial crimes.

-It is worth mentioning that not only banks can be a financial institution as we tend to think.
-The term encompasses several other businesses that deal with financial and monetary transactions like money exchange, deposits, loans, etc. Therefore, insurance companies and investment firms, to name a few, are also considered financial institutions.
+It is worth mentioning that though we tend to think only banks are financial institutions, the term encompasses several other businesses that deal with financial and monetary transactions such as money exchange, deposits, and loans.
+Therefore, insurance companies and investment firms, to name a few, are also considered financial institutions.

 How to stay compliant?
 File reports.

-If a person conducts a transaction in currency that exceeds $10,000, his or her financial institution must provide FinCEN with a Currency Transaction Report (CTR).
+If a person conducts a transaction in a currency that exceeds $10,000, his or her financial institution must provide a FinCEN with a Currency Transaction Report (CTR).
 This transaction can be, for instance, a money exchange, deposit or withdrawal of currency regardless of the reason.
 Notice that we talk about a transaction performed in cash or coin.
-The amount mentioned can be a result of a singular transaction or several ones made in 24 hours by one person.
+The amount mentioned can be a result of a single transaction or several made within a 24-hour period by one person.

-To file a CTR, a financial institution must get information about a person who conducts a transaction.
-This is usually the Social Security number and some kind of government-issued document like a driver’s license.
+To file a CTR, a financial institution must obtain information about the person who carried out a transaction.
+This is usually their social security number and some kind of government-issued document like a driver’s license.

 Note that a person cannot break up the transaction into smaller amounts to avoid being reported to the government.
-This is a crime called structuring.
-It can lead to a fine of up to $250,000 or even to imprisonment for up to 5 years.
-Actually, the penalty can be doubled if a person also broke another law when conducting a transaction or if the amount of money involved was more than $100,000.
+This is a crime called structuring and can lead to a fine of up to $250,000 or imprisonment of up to five years.
+In addition, the penalty can be doubled if the person in question also broke another law when conducting the transaction or if the amount involved was more than $100,000.

-Some businesses should file a similar to CTR report called Form 8300.
-Those are companies that receive $10,000 in cash from one buyer as a result of a singular transaction or several related transactions.
-An art gallery can be an example of such a business.
-When its owner sells a work of art and receives a sum of money in cash that exceeds $10,000, he or she must submit Form 8300.
+Some businesses should file a similar CTR report called Form 8300 if they receive $10,000 in cash from one buyer as a result of a single transaction or several related transactions.
+An art gallery is an example of such a business.
+If the gallery owner sells an art piece and receives cash for it exceeding $10,000, he or she must submit Form 8300.

-It is worth noticing that certain persons or institutions that routinely use currency might be granted an exemption from filing a CTR.
-This undoubtedly helps institutions to reduce the reporting burden.
+It is worth noting that certain persons or institutions that routinely use currency might be granted an exemption from filing a CTR.
+This undoubtedly helps those individuals/institutions to reduce the reporting burden.

-The BSA also demands financial institutions to report any suspicious activity that they notice.
-In this case, they file a Suspicious Activity Report (SAR).
-If a financial institution fails to detect and report a potential crime, it faces civil money penalties imposed by FinCEN.
-Take an example of US Bank National Association that failed to report thousands of suspicious cases for 4 years.
-It got fined 600 million dollars.
+The BSA also requires financial institutions to report any suspicious activity that they notice by filing a Suspicious Activity Report (SAR).
+If the institution fails to detect and report a potential crime, it faces civil money penalties imposed by FinCEN.
+Take the example of U.S. Bank that failed to report thousands of suspicious cases for four years and was fined over 600 million dollars.

-A financial institution has 30 days to submit a report since the detection of suspicious activity.
-If it cannot identify a suspect, it can postpone submitting for 30 days more, but it should be filed no later than 60 days in any case.
-Of course, in the case of an emergency, a financial institution must contact FinCEN immediately.
+A financial institution has 30 days to submit a report from the time it detects suspicious activity.
+If it cannot identify the suspect, it can postpone submitting the report for a further 30 days, but it must be filed no later than 60 days in any case.
+Of course, in the case of an emergency, the financial institution must contact FinCEN immediately.

 FBAR, MIL, and CMIR

 There are three more types of reports.
-One of them is a Foreign Bank Account Report (FBAR).
-US citizens and residents have to file FBAR every year if they have over $10,000 on a foreign bank account.
+One is a Foreign Bank Account Report (FBAR).
+U.S. citizens and residents have to file an FBAR every year if they have over $10,000 in a foreign bank account.

-If you decide to transport out of the US over $10,000 in currency or some monetary instruments valued over $10,000, you must submit a Currency and Monetary Instrument Report (CMIR).
+If you decide to transfer out of the U.S. over $10,000 in currency or monetary instruments valued over $10,000, you must submit a Currency and Monetary Instrument Report (CMIR).

-To file various reports and be able to identify any suspicious activity, a financial institution must develop a well-thought BSA-AML compliance program.
-It should be unique to this institution and take into account its needs and risk profiles that it faces.
+To file various reports and be able to identify any suspicious activity, a financial institution must develop a well-thought-out BSA-AML compliance program.
+It should be unique to the institution and take into account its needs and risk profiles that it faces.